External quantum fluctuations select measurement contexts: Context selection by the environment

 To better understand the role of the environment, we should first consider how this formalism describes the projection on an orthogonal basis $\{\ket{a}_S\}$ representing the eigenstates of an observable $\hat{A}$.
 In this case, we should obtain only a small subset of outcomes $\{\ket{m=a}_{ES}\}$, and each of these outcomes can be written as a product state,

-Note that the other outcomes $m$ all have probability zero since they are orthogonal to the initial state of the environment.
-We can see that the environment selects the context by referring to this initial state.
-What if the context depends on fluctuations in this initial state?
+Note that the other outcomes $m$ all have probability zero since they are orthogonal to the initial state of the environment. {In a realistic scenario, this represents the experimental efforts necessary to suppress the effects of external noise sources.
+For instance, a large number of experiments depend on various cooling and filtering methods to ensure that the immediate environment of the system can be described by a pure state $\ket{\varphi_{\mathrm{init}}}_E$.
+In these cases, the appearance of $\ket{\varphi_{\mathrm{init}}}_E$ in the measurement outcome $\ket{m=a}_{ES}$ represents the necessary experimental confirmation that the cooling or filtering processes have worked.
+This is the sense in which the environment selects the context when an experiment is tailored to respond to a single orthogonal basis of the system.} What if the context depends on fluctuations in the initial state?
 We can illustrate this possibility with a simple extension of the projective measurement above.
 The measurement outcome $m$ now describes the selection of a context $x$ represented by a unitary transformation $\hat{U}_x$ and the subsequent outcome $a$,

 This results in a POVM described by the non-normalised states